sonamonachan-57/opencv-hand-vision-systems/README.md

 This project demonstrates **real-time hand detection and tracking** using **OpenCV** and **MediaPipe Hands**.
 The system captures video from a webcam, detects hands in each frame, and overlays **21 hand landmarks** along with their skeletal connections.

-MediaPipe’s hand tracking model is optimized for **real-time performance ⚡** and can track multiple hands simultaneously, making it suitable for applications such as **gesture recognition, virtual control systems, and human–computer interaction 🤖**.
+MediaPipe’s hand tracking model is optimized for **real-time performance** and can track multiple hands simultaneously, making it suitable for applications such as **gesture recognition, virtual control systems, and human–computer interaction**.

 ---